-2020-2021 marks the four hundredth anniversary of the sailing of the Mayflower to America in 1620.
-It's a local, national and international story of one ship which connects five nations over 400 years.
+2020-2021 marked the 400th anniversary of the sailing of the Mayflower to America in 1620.
+The story of the ship is a local, national and international one which connects five nations over 400 years.
 Today more than 30 million people claim a connection to the Mayflower and its passengers.
-We share in a history which challenged traditions, caused conflicts and created communities.
-It's a story of survival and imagination.
-At The Box it's being told through objects, images and ideas from both sides of the Atlantic.
+It's a story that has challenged traditions, caused conflicts and created communities.

-Many objects have travelled to Plymouth for the first time, or are returning to the city for the first time in 400 years.
-Native American items from the National Museum of the American Indian and the Harvard Peabody collection present 12,000 years of indigenous history, while the Second Peirce Patent from Pilgrim Hall Museum is the oldest existing state document of New England.
+Many objects travelled to Plymouth for the first time, or returned to the city for the first time in 400 years including the Second Peirce Patent from Pilgrim Hall Museum, the oldest existing state document of New England.
+Native American items from the National Museum of the American Indian and the Harvard Peabody collection presented 12,000 years of indigenous history.

-The exhibition also includes a new Wampanoag work, created specifically for this show by the artist Nosapocket/Ramona Peters.
-Her traditional pot is Plymouth’s first ever artistic commission to a Wampanoag artist and we are honoured to welcome it into the permanent collections of The Box.
+The exhibition also included a new Wampanoag work, created by the artist Nosapocket/Ramona Peters.
+Her traditional pot is Plymouth’s first ever artistic commission to a Wampanoag artist and we were honoured to welcome it into our permanent collections when the exhibition finished.